NBS: Inflation enters the volatility range - logos-pres.md

-Average consumer prices in December 2025 recorded the lowest value for the year.
-It is indicative that, compared to November, the December increase was only about 0.9%, reflecting the subsiding domestic consumer demand for food products.
+According to the National Bureau of Statistics, average consumer prices in December 2025 reached their lowest level in a year.
+Significantly, compared to November, the increase in December was only about 0.9%, reflecting a decline in domestic consumer demand for food products.

 December was not a driver of food inflation.
 Statistics recorded even month-on-month declines of about 0.1% in average food prices and about 0.2% in average non-food prices.
 The most noticeable decrease in prices in December, strangely enough, was recorded for vegetables – by 1.8% and for fruits – by 1.0%.